puckawayjeff/dotfiles/docs/Setup Scripts Reference.md

 **Project**: [Zsh](https://www.zsh.org/) with [Zinit](https://github.com/zdharma-continuum/zinit) plugin manager.
 Modern shell with intelligent completions, command history, and syntax validation.
 Autosuggestions alone save hundreds of keystrokes per day.
 FZF and zoxide revolutionize navigation.
 Fully compatible with existing bash scripts and dotfiles structure.

-**Note**: This is the first script run by `new-host.sh` to establish the shell environment.
+**Note**: This is the first script run by `join.sh` to establish the shell environment.
 Zsh will be set as your default shell automatically.

 **What It Does**: